AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Once you understand the problem you are trying to solve with monitoring tools, such a solution generally functions in the following manner:

-2. Process data feeds which many involve data cleaning or reformatting.
+2. Process data feeds, which often involve data cleaning or reformatting.

-3. Enrich this data by connecting it with other meaningful and relevant data sets.
+3. Enhance this data by linking it with other meaningful and relevant datasets.

-4. Optional: In case of manual analytics, visualize the data with the help of data science or data team tools that enable staff to understand and make use of the data.
+4. Optional: In cases where manual analytics are used, visualize the data with the help of data science or data team tools that enable staff to understand and utilize the data effectively.

-5. Generate recommendations which can be maintenance suggestions or process improvement suggestions.
+5. Generate recommendations that can be maintenance suggestions or process improvement suggestions.

-These activities can lead to larger and more consolidated data sets that can support deeper analytics and better decision making.
+These activities can lead to larger and more consolidated datasets that support deeper analytics and better decision-making.
 You can experience other benefits throughout the supply chain and order fulfillment processes.

 Best practices for ensuring the success of any IoT or similar analytical solutions:

-• Consider working in a cloud environment so that stakeholders across locations can get the most from the data.
+• Consider working in a cloud environment so that stakeholders across different locations can maximize the value of the data.

-• Choose technology partners that understand the unique challenges related to industrial environments.
+• Select technology partners that comprehend the specific challenges associated with industrial environments.

 Schedulers

-Remember that predictive maintenance is about monitoring equipment and acting only when necessary.
+Remember that predictive maintenance involves monitoring equipment and taking action only when necessary.
 Technology programs designed for industry are honing in on precisely when action is required.

 These available systems will automate much of the maintenance analysis.
 Your system will not be able to change parts, but it will be able to alert technicians of a pending issue.
 These systems can request maintenance long before a machine faces failure.
 When a machine starts to decrease in productivity or output, proactive maintenance can occur.

-These modern versions of a traditional solution work by automating much of the maintenance analysis traditionally managed by a person.
-This person, who previously would have analyzed multiple inputs, ongoing processes, and other relevant factors needed for building an effective maintenance schedule, can then focus their energies on the results of any changes or adjustments that were made.
+These modern versions of a traditional solution automate much of the maintenance analysis that a person would typically manage.
+This person, who would previously have analyzed multiple inputs, ongoing processes, and other relevant factors necessary for building an effective maintenance schedule, can then focus their energies on the results of any changes or adjustments made.

 By utilizing the right scheduling tools for your organization, the following results can be realized: